krgamestudios/krgamestudios.com/public_html/src/errata.md

 * Knight: BIR 13 or above.
 * Prince: _No change._

+## Ability Challenges

+Clarification: When an ability challenge is needed, it is presented like this: (WIS +3).
+This indicates the stat to use (in this case, wisdom) and any bonuses or penalties to apply to the character's stat before rolling (in this case, +3).

 ## Magic

 Some spells are now marked as known or forbidden.